sangampandey21/Programming-Questions/README.md

 - Polymorphism – one interface, multiple behaviors

-These are very important terms in programming while you are coding at basic level to the advanced.
+These are very important terms in programming while you are coding at basic level to the advanced...